 For some people, the loss of a local pub isn’t just the loss of a local small business, it means the loss of their social network.

 Loneliness is a scourge that blights many communities up and down the country but this too is something that pubs have helped to fix.
 Countless locals across the UK have started social clubs for isolated or traditionally hard to reach groups of people.
-The ongoing closure of pubs means that for these groups the pandemic has been especially hard to cope with.

 IT’S ABOUT LOCAL ECONOMIES.